PlummersSoftwareLLC/NightDriverStrip/README.md

 ## Fetching things from the Internet

 If you develop an effect that requires data to be pulled in from the Internet then you can register a network reader function with the `NetworkReader` class, which is available via the `g_ptrSystem->NetworkReader()` global reference.
 You can use either the `PatternSubscribers` or `PatternWeather` effects as sources of inspiration.
+PatternStocks pulls live (15-min delay) stock quotes from a private server.

 ## Build pointers